 The clinical presentation of N. meningitidiscan vary widely and may initially appear benign, making it difficult to diagnose, especially in areas with no reported epidemic.
-Typically, the initial presentation of N. meningitidiscaused meningitis can include sudden onset fever, headache, nausea, vomiting, headache, severe myalgias, nonspecific rash, sore throat, and other upper respiratory symptoms.
-These symptoms can be confused for a multitude of other illnesses, including influenza, since many meningococcal infections occur concurrently with influenza in late winter.
-The potential for rapid disease progression, especially given the possibility of death within hours of symptom onset, makes identifying meningococcal disease early challenging due to its low incidence and non-specific early symptoms.
+Typically, the initial presentation of N. meningitidiscaused by meningitis can include sudden onset fever, headache, nausea, vomiting headache, severe myalgias, nonspecific rash, sore throat, and other upper respiratory symptoms.
+These symptoms can be confused for a multitude of other illnesses, including influenza since many meningococcal infections occur concurrently with influenza in late winter.
+The potential for rapid disease progression, especially given the possibility of death within hours of symptom onset, makes identifying meningococcal disease early challenging due to its low incidence and nonspecific early symptoms.
 Later presentation of the meningococcal disease includes neck stiffness, photophobia, petechiae or hemorrhagic rash, altered mental status, shock, abnormal skin color, purpura fulminans, or even disseminated intravascular coagulation (DIC).

 Vital signs may show hypotension and tachycardia, which indicate early signs of sepsis.
-The physical exam should always be detailed and include careful inspection of the skin for evidence of a rash.
+The physical exam should always be detailed and include careful skin inspection for evidence of a rash.
 The rash, a distinguishing feature, may initially appear as small lesions that may appear urticarial, macular, or papular.
 The rash can develop into petechiae, purpura, or ecchymosis later on.
 These may be early signs of thrombocytopenia, purpura fulminans, and DIC.
 Although Kernig's and Brudzinski's signs are the classic signs of meningitis, the sensitivity of 55.5% and 53.3%, respectively, make them unreliable in excluding meningitis.
 When considering signs and symptoms of the disease, the classic triad of fever, change in mental status, and nuchal rigidity is rare (around 44%).
 However, when two of the four symptoms are present (headache, altered mental status, neck stiffness, and fever), 95% of patients ultimately diagnosed with meningitis were identified.
-Clinicians should consider N. meningitidis infection in patients with sudden onset fever who display early signs of sepsis, rapidly progressing disease, and the presence of a rash.
+Clinicians should consider N. meningitidis infection in patients with sudden onset fever who display early signs of sepsis, rapidly progressing disease and the presence of a rash.

-Purpura fulminans, a complication of meningococcal disease due to vascular collapse initiated by LOS activating release of inflammatory mediators, is characterized by cutaneous hemorrhage and skin necrosis due to vascular thrombosis.
-It can even lead to adrenal gland hemorrhaging and failure, termed Waterhouse-Freiderichsen syndrome, and DIC.
+Purpura fulminans, a complication of meningococcal disease due to vascular collapse initiated by LOS activating the release of inflammatory mediators, is characterized by cutaneous hemorrhage and skin necrosis due to vascular thrombosis.
+It can even lead to adrenal gland hemorrhaging and failure, termed Waterhouse-Freiderichsen syndrome and DIC.
 Typically, the petechiae and erythema are seen on the skin but can evolve into ecchymosis and later painful areas of necrosis with bullae and vesicles developing.
 Gangrenous necrosis can result and be severe, leading to limb amputation.
 DIC is perhaps the most feared complication of N. meningitidisinfection.
 Any evidence of bleeding from intravascular access, gingival bleeding, ecchymosis, or skin discoloration should be very concerning.

 Although these infections are rarely due to N. meningitidis, meningococcal disease can also include pneumonia, septic arthritis, urethritis, and pericarditis.

 A lumbar puncture is the diagnostic tool of choice for the identification of meningitis.
 After obtaining a patient’s consent, a lumbar puncture should be prioritized to ensure prompt evaluation and diagnosis.
-Based on patient history and exam, CT imaging may be indicated prior to lumbar puncture to ensure no increased risk for herniation (i.e., those patients with altered mental status, new-onset seizure within one week of symptoms, papilledema, an immunocompromised state, or focal neurologic deficits).
-If imaging is necessary, coordination with the nursing team and imaging suite are paramount not to delay the antibiotic administration.
-Antibiotic administration should occur promptly, even before lumbar puncture completion for those patients wherein meningitis is considered the diagnosis.
+Based on patient history and exam, CT imaging may be indicated before lumbar puncture to ensure no increased risk for herniation (i.e., those patients with altered mental status, new-onset seizure within one week of symptoms, papilledema, an immunocompromised state, or focal neurologic deficits).
+If imaging is necessary, coordination with the nursing team and imaging suite is paramount not to delay the antibiotic administration.
+Antibiotic administration should occur promptly, even before lumbar puncture completion for those patients wherein meningitis is highly likely as the diagnosis.
 Even in pretreated patients, blood cultures and CSF studies can still be useful.
 CSF analysis should include Gram stain, culture, glucose, cell count, and protein count.
 CSF findings that suggest bacterial meningitis include low glucose levels, polymorphonuclear pleocytosis, and increased protein levels.
 Gram stain can sometimes show Gram-negative diplococci, which is confirmatory in some countries.
 CSF culture is the gold standard for the diagnosis of bacterial meningitis.